 In 2014, Frederick County, the City of Frederick and the Lake Linganore Association (LLA) reached an agreement to remove sediment to improve water capacity and restore access.
 Sediment will be dredged from the lake in the area of the lake upstream of Boyers Mill Road.

-The 2014 agreement allocates the cost of the dredging project among the three entities with the City funding 50 percent, the County 25 percent and the LLA 25 perent.
-The entire project is expected to cost approximately $15 million and will remove between 100,000 and 130,000 cubic yards of sediment from the upper portion of the lake.
+The 2014 agreement allocates the cost of the dredging project among the three entities with the City funding 50 percent, the County 25 percent and the LLA 25 percent.
+The dredging is expected to cost approximately $15 million and will remove between 100,000 and 130,000 cubic yards of sediment from the upper portion of the lake.

 Actual dredging will begin in July 2019 and is expected to be completed in late 2020.